Do I need a concrete footing to support my wall?

 Use a hand tamper available from your local home improvement or rental equipment store.

 The horizontal layers of blocks used to build a retaining wall.

 What is a gravity wall?

-A wall that resists the forces of gravity through the weight and batter of the retaining wall units.
+A retaining wall where the stability is provided by the weight and batter of the segmental wall blocks alone..

 How do I split a block?